 On November 4th, 2019, many bird-lovers from Wyoming, Colorado, Nebraska, Utah, or Montana, were likely checking Google Maps and/or Google Flights to get to Laramie, WY.
-For the unaware, at 10:44 am at November 3rd, a Red-Flanked Bluetail was spotted in a residential neighborhood.
+For the unaware, at 10:44 am on November 3rd, a Red-Flanked Bluetail was spotted in a residential neighborhood.
 Why would that cause a mass exodus?
 Check out the eBird Occurrence Map.
 Right?
 Holy cyranurus-oly.
 That bird is lost.
 VERY LOST.

 When birds like this appear in the United States, they cause quite a stir.
 I followed the story of the Red-flanked Bluetail and by 6 pm on the 4th, a minimum of 11 eBird checklists reporting the bird had been submitted.
 If the bird is refound in the near vicinity tomorrow, Wyoming's population will likely double.
 Hyperbolic?
 Yes.
 But Wyoming also has a really small population.

 When to Chase a Rare Bird

 This is a question that haunts philosophers and scholars, worldwide.
 There is no set answer.
 No expectations.
 No relief from dipping on a mega.
 (That's twitcher lingo for not seeing a known rare bird.)
 No guaranteed ink for a lifer tick.
 No, there are no rules, until now...

 Here are 7 guidelines to help you decide when to chase a rarity:

 This species is not seen in your region more frequently than once every 10 years.

 The bird is less than 3 hours away.